University of Kentucky cheerleading squad

 The University of Kentucky cheerleading squad represents the University of Kentucky in Lexington, Kentucky.
 It was founded in 1905 and its first cheerleaders were yell leaders who were usually male.
 University of Kentucky's first coed squad began in 1938, consisting of four males and four females.
 The coed squad became the norm in the late 60s, early 70s.
 T. Lynn Williamson was the cheerleading advisor from 1978 until his retirement in 2020.
 Williamson oversaw the program and brought in coaches to help build and advance the cheerleading program.
-Willimason's role encouraged Dale Baldwin to attend the University of Kentucky, who was a member of the University of Kentucky Cheerleading squad when the team won its first national championship in 1985.
+Williamson's role encouraged Dale Baldwin to attend the University of Kentucky, who was a member of the University of Kentucky Cheerleading squad when the team won its first national championship in 1985.
 The University of Kentucky cheerleading squad has won the Universal Cheerleaders Association National College Cheerleading Championship twenty-four times.

 National recognition

 University of Kentucky cheer has won national championships the following years: 1985, 1987–88, 1992, 1995–2002, 2004–06, 2008–10, 2012, 2014 and 2016–19.
 There has not been another team to win as many national championships as the University of Kentucky cheerleading squad.